nguyenhuuduy6592/defituna-pnl/improvements/testing-strategy.md

   - 6/8 common components have substantial coverage (≥75%)
   - 4/8 common components at 90-100% coverage
   - Portal and TooltipPortal components have tests but are failing
-  - PnL Components: 8/13 (61.5%) at high coverage
+  - PnL Components: 9/13 (69.2%) at high coverage
   - PnL Coverage: 16.46% statements, 10.08% branches, 10.61% functions, 15.81% lines
   - Other components at 0% coverage

-- Contexts: 0% coverage ❌
+- Contexts: 25% coverage 🟨
+  - 1/4 contexts have comprehensive tests (25%)
-  - All context files have 0% coverage
+  - ComparisonContext at 100% coverage

 - Pages: 0% coverage ❌
   - All page files have 0% coverage